inoas/gleam-cake/examples/README.md

 - [fragment with prepared statement](./08_prepared_fragment/README.md)

-The demo apps come with a `docker-compose.yaml` file which contains a database setup.
+The demo apps come with a docker `compose.yaml` file which contains a database setup.
 You will need to install or have installed _Git_, _Erlang_, _Gleam_, and _Docker_ however, thus: